 Tone generation is another category we may use.
 Older Hammond organs use a mechanical system to produce tones.
 They are called tonewheel generators.
 These organs truly never need tuning.
 Click on the link for a brief history and thorough description of Hammond tonewheel organs!

 Digital sampling has produced some fairly authentic pipe organ sounds.
-The waveform emanating from the pipe is sampled (recorded), then digitized (its voltage amplitude is converted to a series of numbers).
+The waveform of the acoustical energy emanating from the pipe is sampled (recorded), then digitized (its voltage amplitude and other characteristics are converted to a series of numbers).
 These numbers are permanently stored in ICs (integrated circuits).
 When that particular note is called for (by actuating the specific stop and pressing the specific key), the CPU (central processing unit) sends a signal to the ICs to read out those numbers.
 Then the original waveform is regenerated by a DAC (digital-to-analog converter).
 As you can see, the computer must be able to respond very quickly, when you consider all the notes that can be played simultaneously from so many stops.

 Real-Time Digital Synthesis – A design whereby each note is created in real-time, not stored on a chip.
 Nested sinewave algorithms compute and generate each note’s vast array of harmonic content each time a key is depressed, creating an overall envelope.
 Also described as “Active” Tone Generation, whereas Digital Sampling can be described as “Passive” Tone Sampling.
 Many advantages over sampled organs, such as true note-by-note tonal voicing, allowing precise variation of more than 255 harmonics of one note.
 Sampled organs are severely limited in this respect.

-Mechanical multiplexing vs. Electronic multiplexing – Each key and bass pedal and stop tablet on older organs operated as many as nine switch contacts EACH.
-These contacts and their associated miles of wire were necessary to provide all the possible configurations of signals for the features of large church organs.
-Relays have also been used for this purpose, allowing the switch that controls the relay to have fewer built-in contacts.
-Microprocessors now offer almost unlimited multiplexing capabilities.
-No mechanical contacts or massive wire bundles are needed, thus assuring much improved reliability.
+Mechanical multiplexing vs. Electronic multiplexing – Each key and bass pedal and stop tablet on older organs operated as many as nine switch contacts.
+These contacts and their miles of wire were necessary to provide the vast array of features of large church organs.
+Relays provide switching controls of banks of contacts, allowing the switch that controls the relay to have fewer built-in contacts.
+Microprocessors now offer almost unlimited multiplexing capabilities, but also invite a different set of maladies when these systems fail or get a glitch.

 Maintenance – Most technicians never lubricate the stop tablet mechanisms, but they will operate much more smoothly when this is done.
 All electrical contacts that are exposed to air will eventually oxidize, requiring periodic cleaning to remove the insulating film of oxidation.
 Motors require periodic lubrication and removal of dust that tends to clog the cooling vents.
 Belts gradually stretch, requiring periodic adjustment and eventual replacement.
 Older organs have electron tubes in them.
 The life of a tube will be lengthened if the layer of dust is removed.
 Dust acts as an insulator, holding the heat inside the tube.
 Tube pins and sockets need periodic cleaning, too.
 Many problems in tube organs are related to oxidized high-voltage pins and sockets, and switch contacts.
 I recommend an annual preventive maintenance plan which includes removing all tubes, then cleaning the glass surfaces, pins, and sockets, and all the switch contacts.
 Periodic maintenance has been proven to reduce the number of malfunctions in any electronic organ.

 Until recently, most electronic church organs utilized multiple electronic oscillators (tone generators) to create the sounds.
 Organs of simpler design would use a single oscillator to generate the highest frequency of each chromatic note ( twelve total).
 Some really cheap organs even used a single high-frequency oscillator to produce a single tone in the mega-Hertz range, which was used by a specialized chip called a Top Octave Generator to produce all twelve top-octave notes.
 This eliminated the need for eleven more oscillators.
 The octaves were then created by dividing these twelve pitches in half as many times as necessary to produce the full range of the instrument, usually six or seven.
 This design was employed in tube, transistor, and IC organs.
-The more expensive organs utilized an individual oscillator for each note, which improved the sound quality, but made the cost much greater.
-This design was also employed with tubes, transistors, and IC circuits.
+The more expensive organs utilized an individual oscillator for each note, which provided a richer sound, but greatly increased the cost.
+This design architecture was employed with tubes, transistors, and integrated circuits.
 A warmer sound with many overtones is possible with this design, similar to the richness of several human voices on the same pitch, instead of only one.
-It resembled the overall sound of a pipe organ more than the simpler designs, but still had far to go.
+It resembles the overall sound of a pipe organ more than the simpler designs.

-When Wallace Memorial Baptist Church in Knoxville built their new 7 million dollar addition, I was asked to remove the Saville 3-manual drawknob organ and 18 speakers from the old sanctuary (now the Chapel), and perform the installation, voicing, and tuning, ino the new sanctuary.
+When Wallace Memorial Baptist Church in Knoxville built their new 7 million dollar addition, I was contracted to remove the Saville 3-manual drawknob organ and 18 speakers from the old sanctuary (now the Chapel) and perform the installation, voicing, and tuning in the new sanctuary.
 Click here for a few photos of the job.